Canada (AG) v Ward

 Canada (AG) v Ward, [1993] 2 S.C.R.
-689 was a landmark refugee law case decided by the Supreme Court of Canada.
+689 is a refugee law case decided by the Supreme Court of Canada.
 It was significant for clarifying what constitutes a "well-founded fear of persecution" when making a claim for Convention refugee status.

 Background

 In 1983, Patrick Ward joined the Irish National Liberation Army (INLA), hoping to “take a stand” and “protect himself and his family... from the IRA.”
 Soon after joining, he was ordered to guard a group of hostages, but after learning that they were to be executed, he allowed them to escape, citing his “conscience.”
 When the INLA discovered what Ward had done, they captured him, tortured him, and sentenced him to death.
 He was able to escape with the help of the police but was charged for his role in the original crime, spending three years in prison.
 After being released, he flew to Canada with the assistance of a prison chaplain and claimed refugee status.
 The Immigration and Refugee Board accepted his claim but the Federal Court of Appeal subsequently rejected it, causing Ward to appeal to the Supreme Court of Canada, which heard the case in 1992.